dannycuevas/devops-engineering/README.md

-- If any doubts, or just want to collaborate with me, just contact me via linkedin or here, it would be nice to see this project grow and reach out and help as many people as possible (:
+- If any doubts, or just want to collaborate with me, just contact me via linkedin or here, it would be nice to see this project grow and reach out and help people get into the realm of DevOps (:

 - So...
-ALL COLLABORATION IS WELCOME (:
+ALL COLLABORATION is most welcome (:

-Cheers!
+See you in the grid!

-PS: Every single note here was hand written by me so far, following videos projects or courses, no copy paste from other text sources.
+PS: Every single note here was "hand written" (typed in lol) by me so far, following videos, projects, or courses, no copy paste from other text sources.

 ---
 ### Quick updates

 *February//2024

 -I have attached cheat sheets for all of those GIT commands

+-Linux administration, Networking, Application Basics, sections added and updated

 -Jenkins section added and completed